Coordinating Charitable Donations with Leontief Preferences: Spending dynamics converging to equilibrium

-Before turning to the main result on the convergence of the dynamics, consider the instance given in the introduction as an example.
-Suppose Donor 2 is the first in the sequence.
+Before turning to the main result on the convergence of the dynamics, we illustrate the process using the initial example discussed in the introduction. \begin{example} Consider \Cref{exm:2donors-4charities} and suppose Donor 2 is the first in the sequence.
 Her best response, given the initial distribution $(0,0,0,0)$, is to split her donation of \$100 between $C$ and $D$, so the distribution becomes $(0,0,50,50)$.
-Next, Donor 1 plays a best response, which splits the donation of \$900 unequally, giving $316.\overline{6}$ to $A$, $316.\overline{6}$ to $B$ and $266.\overline{6}$ to $C$.
+Next, Donor 1 plays a best response, which splits the donation of \$900 unequally, giving $316.\overline{6}$ to $A$, $316.\overline{6}$ to $B$, and $266.\overline{6}$ to $C$.
 The distribution becomes $(316.\overline{6},316.\overline{6},316.\overline{6},50)$.
-Then, Donor 2 plays a best response, which moves all her donation to $D$.
+Then, Donor 2 plays a best response, which moves all of her donation to $D$.
 The distribution becomes $(316.\overline{6},316.\overline{6},266.\overline{6},100)$.
 Finally, Donor~1 plays a best response, which moves $16.\overline{6}$ from each of $A$ and $B$ to $C$.
 The distribution then becomes $(300,300,300,100)$, which equals the equilibrium distribution.
-In this particular case, the equilibrium distribution is attained after a finite number of rounds, but in general we can only prove convergence at the limit.
+Consequently, agents' individual distributions form a Nash equilibrium.
+In this particular case, the equilibrium distribution is attained after a finite number of rounds, but in general, we can only prove convergence in the limit. \end{example}

-\begin{restatable}{theorem}{dynamics} Given a profile $P$, let $\mathcal{S}=(i_0,i_1,i_2,\dots)$ be an infinite sequence of agents updating their individual distributions via best responses such that there is a bound $K \in \mathbb{N}$ on the maximal number of rounds an agent has to wait until she is allowed to redistribute.
-Then, the redistribution dynamics converges to the equilibrium distribution, i.e., $\lim_{t \to \infty} \delta^t=\delta^*$. \end{restatable}
+Such dynamics are related to the ones studied in nonatomic congestion games \citep[see, e.g.,][]{Milc04a}.
+At a high level, each donor can be interpreted as a population of mass $C_i$ where each (infinitesimally small) agent or ``dollar'' wants to move to a charity $x$ with the smallest ratio $\delta(x)/v_{i,x}$, where $\delta(x)$ corresponds to the current mass of dollars at~$x$.
+While equilibria coincide (if no dollar wants to move, no donor has an incentive to redistribute her budget and vice versa), best responses of a donor are more complex as they can change the mass on more than two charities at once.
+Still, these connections turn out to be very useful.